How to Add Star Ratings to Pictures in Lightroom Classic

 Instructor, Photography at Tuts+

-For me, star ratings are the dominant choice because they’re cross-compatible, clients understand them, and it provides common ground for teamwork.”
+For me, star ratings are the dominant because they’re cross-compatible, clients understand them, and it provides common ground for teamwork.”

 Andrew ChildressAndrew ChildressAndrew Childress